-When inputs encoded as spike timings were applied to the same network, the network exhibited a qualitatively quite different behavior, as shown in Fig. 6(b).
-Here, the external input values are transformed into the initial delay times of the periodic input pulses.
+delay times of the periodic input pulses.
 In Fig. 6(b), the arrows show the timing at which each IFN received the input pulse.
 From this, it can be seen that competition occurred in terms of the times at which the input pulse reached the individual IFNs.
-This phenomena ("early arrival matters!") simply comes from the refractory period of the IFN circuits and lateral inhibition.
+This phenomena ("first come, first served" or "early arrival matters") simply comes from the refractory period of the IFN circuits and lateral inhibition.

-The next area of interest was the behavior of a large-scale IFN network in terms of overcoming the problem of the noise tolerance.
+The next area of interest was the behavior of a largescale IFN network in terms of improving its noise tolerance.
 It is rather difficult to construct a large-scale network of our prototype chips, because each chip includes only four IFN circuits.
 Therefore, we conducted SPICE simulations of a large-scale network, using device parameters obtained from the chip we fabricated.

 Figure 7 shows typical results obtained from the simulation of a 100-IFN network with firing-rate encoding.
-In the figure, the IFNs are represented by the neuron number labeled from 0 to 99.
-Each neuron receives input pulses with an amplitude of 10 nA at a timing represented by the circles in Fig. 7(a).
-The bias current $I_b$ was set at 1 nA, while capacitors $C_1$ , $C_2$ , $C_3$ , and $C_4$ were set at 1 pF, 10 pF, 10 pF, and 1 pF, respectively.
-Each circle in Fig. 7(b) represents the timing at which the i-th IFN circuit generated a spiking output
+In the figure, the IFNs are represented by neuron numbers, labeled from 0 to 99.
+Each neuron receives input pulses with an amplitude of 10 nA at a timing represented by one of the circles in Fig. 7(a).
+The bias current I_b was set at 1 nA, while capacitors C_1 , C_2 , C_3 , and C_4 were set at 1 pF, 10 pF, 10 pF, and 1 pF, respectively.
+Each circle in Fig. 7(b) represents the timing at which the i-th IFN circuit generated a spiking output $I{\rm spike}$ of amplitude greater than 4.5 nA.
+As expected, those IFNs receiving high-frequency inputs remained active, while those receiving low-frequency inputs became inactive.

-Fig. 7.
-Results of simulation of a 100-IFN Fig. 8.
-Results of simulation of a 100-IFN network (firing-rate encoding).
+Fig. 8.
+Results of simulation of a 100-IFN network (spiketiming encoding).